 The problem that needs correction determines whether your tooth needs removal or can be preserved.
 The dentist decides after assessing your situation and taking x-rays.
 To provide aesthetic results and long-term stability, dentists avoid extractions in many cases.
 Unfortunately, wisdom teeth removal is a standard practice because they are often impacted and emerge when they don’t have sufficient space in the jawbone to erupt in the mouth thoroughly.

-A simple extraction is when your tooth is visible above the gum line, and your dentist in Downtown Toronto can extract it easily with elevators to loosen the tooth and forceps to remove it from its socket.
+A simple extraction is when your tooth is visible above the gum line, and your dentist in Little Italy can extract it easily with elevators to loosen the tooth and forceps to remove it from its socket.

 However, if your dentist must remove gum tissue and bone before tooth extraction, you will likely require a surgical procedure.
 You might be concerned about surgical extractions, but there is no reason to worry.
 With present-day technology and anesthesia, besides advances in dentistry, your comfort and safety are adequately supported.
 You will require sutures in the mouth and will likely receive a prescription for painkillers to ensure you recover quickly with minimal discomfort.